fraenky8/zlr-ca/docs/readme.md

 because i worked with it already and it is quite stable and popular

 ### Authorization
-Using `BasicAuth` from the examples.
-To communicate with the api, use one of the following accounts:
+Using `BasicAuth` from the `gin` examples.
+To communicate with the api, use one of the following hardcoded accounts:
 ```
 var accounts = gin.Accounts{
 	"frank": "fr4nk!",